NCSY Alumni’s Guide to Funding Your Year of INSPIRATION in Israel!

 Start your application here: http://www.fafsa.ed.gov/

-2) MASA, funded by the government of Israel, gives grants to EVERY kid who goes to Yeshiva or seminary in Israel.
+2) Masa Israel Journey, funded by the government of Israel, gives grants to EVERY kid who goes to Yeshiva or seminary in Israel.
 Grants are either $3,700 (in cases of financial need) or $1,000 to everyone else.
-If you contact an NCSY Alumni representative saying that you’re interested in going to Israel for the year, we’ll put you directly in touch with someone from MASA who will follow up with you.
+If you contact us at NCSY Alumni saying that you’re interested in going to Israel for the year, we can put you directly in touch with the staff at Masa who will guide you through the process.

 3) The Yeshiva/seminary itself may have scholarships of up to a few thousand dollars.
 Ask them about that.

 5) National NCSY has need-based scholarships and your Regional NCSY office also has scholarships that combine merit and need criteria.
-Expect between $250-$1000 (or more in extreme circumstances).
 Just fill out an application form (you can use the same form for both regional and national), submitting one to your regional office in the mail and one to National NCSY.

 6) The Alisa Flatow Memorial Fund offers a limited number of scholarships, but each award is generous (around $2,500).
 The deadline to apply is mid-February. www.alisafund.org.